paulotam/ActionFundamentals/README.md

 # GitHub Actions Fundamentals

 Repo for the `GitHub Actions Fundamentals` training.
+Change by Paulo to test changes to read me and its effect on the workflow.

 ## 👉 Objectives